Talk It, Package It, Sell It! The Profit Ladder For Simple Audio Products

 This works best when the result is specific.
 “Plan Your First Tiny Audio Product” is stronger than “Audio Product Training.”
 A clear promise helps the buyer understand why the kit matters, what they’ll get from it, and why it’s worth more than a loose recording tossed into a folder.

 Your buyer should feel like they’re getting a guided path.
 The audio teaches the idea.
 The checklist keeps them moving.
 The worksheet helps them apply it.
 The examples show them what “done” can look like.
-That’s the value stack that makes the offer feel real.
+Editable files and clear rights make this even stronger because they give buyers assets they can customize and use faster.

 Use It As A Bonus For Another Product